 Marcos Jr said last month he would adopt a "friends to all, enemy to none" foreign policy.

-But unlike Duterte, he insisted he would uphold an international ruling dismissing Beijing’s claims over the resource-rich South China Sea.
+But unlike Duterte, he insisted he would uphold an international ruling against Beijing over the resource-rich South China Sea.

 While he has backed Duterte's drug war, which has killed thousands of mostly poor men, he is not likely to enforce it as aggressively.

-“I think the Philippine political elite are ready to move on from a violence-led drug war,” said Greg Wyatt of PSA Philippines Consultancy.
+"I think the Philippine political elite are ready to move on from a violence-led drug war," said Greg Wyatt, director for business intelligence at PSA Philippines Consultancy.